+Figure 17 – Code for submissions

 All the submissions received remain confidential and closed until the end of the submissions period - preQualification.period.endDate.
 Once a deadline for submissions is reached, no submissions can be received, withdrawn or corrected.

 2.4.3 State1.1 - Suspension due to non-clarification